quicwg/multipath/draft-ietf-quic-multipath.md

   Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see Section {{multipath-aead}}).
-  The Maximum Paths value MUST NOT be lower than the value advertised in the initial_max_paths transport parameter.
+  The Maximum Paths value MUST NOT be lower than the value advertised in the initial_max_path_id transport parameter.
 Receipt of an invalid Maximum Paths value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.